gipi/blog/_drafts/installing-bootloader-into-atmega328.md

-The ATMega328p is pretty famous because is the microcontroller used with the [Arduino](https://www.arduino.cc/en/Main/ArduinoBoardUno): it has 28 pins with GPIO pins and a builtin ADC.
+The ATMega328p is pretty famous because is the microcontroller used with the [Arduino](https://www.arduino.cc/en/Main/ArduinoBoardUno): it has 28 pins, 23 of which are GPIO and 6 of which are for a 10 bit ADC.

+For more informations read the [datasheet](http://www.atmel.com/images/doc8161.pdf).

 I want to replicate with a breadbord the development workflow of an Arduino: flash a new program into the Application program section after connecting via